Samleo8/SCARF/README.md

 This is a modification of the original SRF paper, but using attention as the mechanism for implicit stereo correspondences.

-Our website report can be found [here](https://samleo8.github.io/SCARF/).
+Our website report with extended results can be found at [https://samleo8.github.io/SCARF/](https://samleo8.github.io/SCARF/).

 ## Authors